renexdev/programming_notes/notes_on_cuda/3_applications_of_sort_and_scan.md

 And it turns out that compacting be done with exclusive scan on this array: 0, 1, 1, 1, 2, 3, 3, 4
 (We don't care about the results of items with false predicates)

+If we're to compact 1 to 1,000,000 with the follow 2 separate predicates:
+A. Divisible by 17 (This will remove a bunch of numbers)
+B. Not divisible by 31 (This one won't)
+Time for predicating: A = B
+Time for scanning: A = B
+**Time for scattering: A < B**

+In a more generalized form of compacting, the predicate results might be numbers rather than simple T/F. In that case, we can also use scan to produce the scatter addresses.